 On Sept.
-1, 2020, Colette Irwin-Knott ’81 B.S. assumed the role of Interim President-Elect of Valparaiso University, founded in 1859.
-Interim President-Elect Irwin-Knott is a dedicated servant leader with more than 30 years of experience in public finance.
+1, 2020, Colette Irwin-Knott ’81 B.S. assumed the role of Interim President of Valparaiso University, founded in 1859.
+Interim President Irwin-Knott is a dedicated servant leader with more than 30 years of experience in public finance.

 Since 2009, Interim President Irwin-Knott has served as a member of the Valparaiso University Board of Directors.
 She sat on the Executive Committee of the Board, chaired its Finance and Administration Committee, participated in the Campus Life and Presidential Search Committees, and served on several AdHoc committees.
 She is also a member of the University Guild.

 Previously, Interim President Irwin-Knott spent her career in the field of public finance with HJ Umbaugh & Associates in Indianapolis, retiring as a partner of the firm in 2014.
 She worked closely with educators throughout Indiana on hundreds of school and library projects involving the issuance of municipal bonds.

 She has been an instrumental leader at local, state, and national levels of public finance and has represented independent financial advisors at the federal level as regulations were developed for this industry.
 While at Umbaugh, she began a women’s initiative for career development, and she has mentored numerous young women and men in their respective professions.
 Interim President Irwin-Knott has also been involved with Women in Public Finance in Indiana and served as president of the National Association of Independent Public Finance Advisors.